0natalia/PPT-changes-in-Antarctica/README.md

                    (ii) bar plot annual cycle for each dataset

+* ### MSC_hist-amip_map.py
+Reads sets of CMIP6 hist and amip simulations as ensemble, and calculates the ensemble mean.

+Calculates the difference in precipitation between the experiments (AMIP - CMIP = possible ocean influence on ppt)

+Estimates the difference for the mean period 1979-2014, common for both experiments.

+At last, this script plots: (i) map of the difference between the datasets

+The map is overlaped with the multi-model agreement.
+The model agreement is defined by the ensemble size through binomial distribution.
+For achieving 95%  confidence level on agreement, in this study, 6/7 reanalyses and 15/23 models must agree.

+* ### MSC_sst_vs_PPT_trendMap.py
+Reads CMIP6 'tos' and 'pr' datasets as ensemble, and calculates their ens. mean.

+For the Antarctic regions defined in mscbib [Austral, EAIS, Ross, Wed, and WAIS], the script estimates the variables' linear trend and other statistics.

+This script plots: PPT trend and SST trend.

 Note: always calculate reanalysis-ensemble mean and model-ensemble mean separately.
 Do not mix different data types.